 What is Buy Now, Pay Later (BNPL)?

-Done any shopping lately?
-If you have, you’ve probably seen a different way to pay at checkout.
-Buy Now, Pay Later (BNPL) lets you buy things today and pay for them over time in installments.
-It shares some similarities with loans, credit cards and layaways.
-But there are also important differences.
+Buy Now, Pay Later (BNPL) lets people buy things today and pay for them over time in installments.
+It shares similarities with more traditional loans, credit cards and layaways.
+But there are important differences.

 What you’ll learn: